henry-aw/Evaluating_ML_Classifiers/README.md

 ---

 ## Technologies & Usage
-This project leverages Python 3.7, SciKit-Learn, and the Pandas library with the following requirements and dependencies:
+This project leverages Python 3.9, Numpy, Matplotlib, Scikit-Learn, Pandas with the following requirements and dependencies:

-- import pandas as pd
+-import itertools
-- import numpy as np
+-import numpy as np
-- from pathlib import Path
-- import hvplot.pandas
-- import matplotlib.pyplot as plt
+-import matplotlib.pyplot as plt
-- from sklearn import svm
+-from matplotlib.ticker import NullFormatter
+-import pandas as pd
+-import numpy as np
+-import matplotlib.ticker as ticker
-- from sklearn import tree
+-from sklearn import preprocessing
-- from sklearn.preprocessing import StandardScaler
-- from pandas,tseries.offsets import DateOffset
-- from sklearn.metrics import classification_report
+-%matplotlib inline